 From the point of view of the business/franchise owners, it’s a simple pathway to prosperity.

-What are your main costs if you open an escape room?
+What are your main costs if you are starting an escape room business?

 - A one-time room acquisition cost (if you buy the room) or running rent costs.